-"We've got a live one, guys!" shouts Chaplain Mike Zell as he drags a soldier out of a Humvee that was destroyed by an enemy grenade.
+"We've got a live one, guys!" shouts Chaplain Mike Zell as he drags a soldier out of a Humvee destroyed by an enemy grenade.

 Other soldiers rush to help.
 They're part of the elite Special Forces branch of the Army.
-Commonly called the Green Berets, these men are trained in unconventional warfare such as sabotage, high-risk rescues and intelligence gathering, with the enemy unaware.
+Commonly called the Green Berets, these men train for unconventional warfare such as sabotage, high-risk rescues and intelligence gathering.

 Chaplain Zell, a captain by rank, checks the camouflaged soldier and yells, "We have a chest wound!"